intel-analytics/ipex-llm/ppml/services/pccs/kubernetes/README.md

 NAME         READY   STATUS        RESTARTS   AGE pod/pccs-0   1/1     Terminating   0          85s

-# please wait for a few seconds until it shows like below
+# please wait for a few seconds until it shows like below after the command
+kubectl get all -n bigdl-pccs
 No resources found in bigdl-pccs namespace.
 ```
 Delete the namespce